-A series of regular garden afternoons and garden weeks are proposed this year.
-We hope you can come and engage wholeheartedly, both physically and spiritually, experiencing and contemplating the soil we live on and live from.
+A series of garden-focused events are proposed for this year.
+We hope you can come and engage wholeheartedly, experiencing and contemplating the soil we live on and live from.

-We would kindly ask all participants to contribute to the costs of food and accommodation within the realms of their budget.
+We invite Garden Week participants to donate towards the cost of food and accommodation within the realms of their budget.

 £100 per person for one week (waged)